theuntamed839/AtomDB/AtomDB/Docs/Overview.md

 - [ ] before writing the new sst, just check if there is a need for compaction and see if the file overlaps with other. so that directly compacted these files.
 - [ ] need to add magic number at the end of the sst. to mark the end of sst.
 - [ ] Think on what we can cache.
+- [ ] what really is cache obvious data structure.
+- cant we apply common prefix to values.

 #### Information links